Typhoon Kent (1995): Preparations

 In Hong Kong, forecasters at the Royal Observatory issued a Stand by signal number one on August 30 and advised residents to take shelter as Kent neared the coast.
 On August 31, the forecasters issued a gale warning (storm signal number eight) as the storm neared closer.

 Impact

 Philippines

-The centre of Typhoon Kent brushed past the Philippine island of Basco where a weather station reported a barometric pressure of 945 millibars and 1 minute sustained winds of 135 mph.
+The centre of Typhoon Kent brushed past the island of Batan where a weather station reported a barometric pressure of 945 millibars and 1 minute sustained winds of 135 mph.
 Kent caused moderate damage in Basco amounting to $2 million (1995 USD, $2.6 million 2006 USD).
-In Itbayat, the typhoon caused $50,000 dollars (1995 USD, $65,500 2006 USD) in damage.
+In Itbayat, the typhoon caused $50,000 (1995 USD, $65,500 2006 USD) in damage.
 In Luzon the typhoon inflicted the most damage as heavy rainfall caused severe flash flooding that forced 65,000 people to evacuate.
 The heavy rainfall also caused mudslides that flowed down the sides of Mount Pinatubo that buried small villages.
 The floodwaters and mudslides forced residents onto rooftops where they were rescued.
 Five people died in Luzon and over 178,000 people were affected by the flooding brought by Typhoon Kent.
 The Philippine Government provided relief efforts after the storm.